First of all

 Stuck shutter.
 They go ‘click’ but nothing happens.
 It’s the dreaded Canonet sticky blade problem.
 Here’s what I’ve discovered: it looks like some of the lens elements are held in place by lacqer or shellac, which eventually becomes brittle and flakes off into the aperture blades and slow timer mechanism, if not the shutter itself.
 Shellac was (is?) common for holding screws in place, to keep them from vibrating loose.
 I see a similar thing in computers, but I think now it’s more so they can tell if you’ve voided your warranty by dismantling your laptop.
 It’s easily dissolved by a solvent like 97% isopropryl alcohol or lighter fluid (naptha).
 The real trick is getting to the blades in the first place.

-One person’s method is documented at Favorite Classics.
-I went about it another way, you can tell me if you think this is worth the trouble:
+Here’s how I went about it, you can tell me if you think this is worth the trouble:

 On my QL19s I went in through the front of the lens.
 See, there isn’t enough clearance through the back to go around with a spanner, you don’t have a full circle to turn.
 So instead I removed the retaining rings and (carefully!) all the glass elements on the way to the shutter, which is how I found out about the shellac (I’m guessing, I’m pretty sure it’s not glue, that would just be stupid).
 The last element before the shutter blades is held in place with shellac, which if you get this far, you will see is brittle and flaking.
 If you’re not videotaping yourself at this point, make careful notes which elements go which way, etc.